top of page

 Why this activity?

-These activities will all be awesome to do during Te Wiki o te Reo Māori because they support tamariki to learn, kōrero and waiata te Reo.
-Know though that these activities can be activated anytime of the year, and repeated.
+These activities will all be awesome to complete throughout Te Wiki o te Reo Māori, supporting tamariki to learn, kōrero and waiata te Reo.
+Know though that these activities can be activated any time of the year, and repeated!

 What to do

 Start the wiki with a kōrero about Te Whare Tapa Whā and its pou (taha tinana, taha hinengaro, taha whānau, taha wairua and whenua) which all contribute to our hauora.
-Explain that this wiki while you’ll practice and look at all the ways you can look after yourselves and each other, you’re also going to be taking some time to grow your te reo Māori.

-Mane - Taha whānau - Developing our pepeha
+Taha whānau - Developing our pepeha

 Ehara taku toa i te toa takitahi engari he toa takitini - ‘My strength is not of the one, but of the many’